 - Reassure the mother that she can breastised her small baby and she has enough milk. - Explain that her milk is the best tood for such a small beby.
-Feeding for her/him is were more important than for a big beby. - Explain how the milks appearance changes: milk in the first days is thick and yellow, then it becomes thinner and writter.
-Both are good for the baby. - A small baby does not fixed as well as a big baby in the first days: - may tire cosily and suck weakly at it est. - may sudde for shorter puriods before resting. - may full askup during feeding. - may have long pauses between suckling and may feed longer. - does not always water up for feeds. - Explain that breastheding will become easier if the buby suckles and stimulates the breast her/ times if and when the baby becomes bigger. - Encourage skin-to-skin contact since it makes breastleeding waster.
+Feeding for her/him is were more important than for a big beby. - Explain how the milks appearance changes: milk in the first days is thick and yellow, then it becomes thinner and whiter.
+Both are good for the baby. - A small baby does not fixed as well as a big baby in the first days: - may tire easily and suck weality at it st. - may sudde for shorter partiets before resting. - may full askup during feeding. - may have long pauses between suckling and may feed longer. - it does not always water up for feeds. - Explain that breastheding will become easier if the buby suckles and stimulates the breast her/ times if and when the baby becomes bigger. - Eurourage skin-to-skin contacts ince it makes breastfeeding waster.